Overview

 Get an Oil Change

-A healthy diet contains an adequate supply of essential fatty acids, and minimizes the consumption of "bad" fats that cause inflammation.
-Contrary to popular belief, not all fat is bad, and in fact fat is an important building block of the brain.
+A healthy diet contains an adequate supply of essential fatty acids and minimizes the consumption of "bad" fats that cause inflammation.
+Contrary to popular belief, not all fat is bad; fat is actually a vital building block of the brain.
 Saturated fats are NOT necessarily bad.
 However, modern agricultural practices can lead to many animal products containing "bad fats" that can cause inflammation.
 On the other hand, organic farming practices can produce very healthy animal fats.

 Bad FatReplace with Good Fat